 The iPhone 12 series brought some slight camera tweaks to the family of handsets, but it wasn't a significant overhaul that many were hoping for.

 Expect to see an improved camera in 2021, and we're hoping for a big one that can mean the company can hold onto its footing in making some of the very best shooters on the market.

 Sadly, based on the leaks available at the time of writing we're not expecting anything too major on the camera front - it looks like we'll be waiting until 2022 for that.

 2. Improved battery life

-The iPhone 12 didn't improve the battery life on handsets that much over the iPhone 11 series, so we'd like to see Apple put more of a focus on battery life in the future.
+The iPhone 12 range doesn't have much better battery life than the iPhone 11 series, so we'd like to see Apple put more of a focus on battery life in the future.